State of the Web: Deno

 .js file extensions.

 In contrast, Deno only works with entirely standards-compliant ESM.
 Using one module format makes using Deno a lot simpler for both users and library authors.
 Speaking from experience, using just ESM is much simpler than including both ESM and CommonJS.
 Deno also is more straightforward in that it sticks to the standards, so you know that your module code works correctly in browsers.

 Sending HTTP requests is another area of incompatibility which Deno solves.
 Node.js allows for HTTP requests through the https standard library functions.
 However, the modern way of running HTTP requests on the web is through the fetch() API, which is standardized and simpler than fetch() support is limited to very recent versions, so many people have had to turn to using packages like node-fetch for the simplicity of fetch() or cross-fetch for full cross-platform compatibility.
 This is problematic because it is another dependency needed, and it is not immediately available without importing.
 However, all versions of Deno support the fetch() API by default, which solves these problems.

 Currently, this is the biggest problem with Deno and is a big reason why most Node.js developers are not migrating to Deno (this is a nasty problem because if Node.js developers don’t migrate, the ecosystem grows more slowly).
-There are 5,068 modules on deno.land/x, compared to 2 million on NPM.
+There are 6350 modules on deno.land/x, compared to 2 million on NPM.
 However, many people use other package hosting services (see “Decentralised Module Hosting” above), and most modern web packages should work on Deno.
-The biggest blockers to Node compatibility are CommonJS and the Node API.
-Deno provides a Node.js compatibility mode, but it is experimental.
+Many Node.js packages should work on Deno, as Deno does include polyfills for Node.js APIs and the ability to load npm modules using the

 Deno is very actively developed, with monthly releases and new features in each release.
 Deno is even backed by a official company, which can be both good or bad depending on how you look at it.
 There are more than 600 contributors to Deno, which is growing.
 Basically, Deno is a very actively maintained project